frederic-perez/AmE-dictionary/dictionary.md

 __flout__ (flouted, flouting) :three: /flaʊt/ _v_ Openly disregard (a rule, law, or convention). _Syn_ defy, refuse to obey, go against, rebel against, scorn, disdain _Objections by businesses and the agriculture community, which flouted the law._
 __flub__ (flubbed) :four: _v_ Botch or bungle (something). _She glanced at her notes and flubbed her lines._
 __flub__ _n_ A thing badly or clumsily done; a blunder. _The textbooks are littered with flubs._ _Political flubs._
-__fluke__ :four: An unlikely chance occurrence, especially a surprising piece of luck. _Syn_ chance, coincidence, accident _His recent victory against Silva was no fluke._
+__fluke__ :five: An unlikely chance occurrence, especially a surprising piece of luck. _Syn_ chance, coincidence, accident _His recent victory against Silva was no fluke._
 __flung__
 __flurry__ :three: __1__ An occasion when there is a lot of activity, interest, excitement, etc. within a short period of time: _a sudden flurry of activity_ __2__ A small amount of snow, rain, etc. that falls for a short time and then stops: _snow flurries_ :es: _(of snow)_ temporal
 __fluster__ :two: _v_ Make (someone) agitated or confused. _Syn_ unsettle, make nervous, unnerve _Rosamund seemed rather flustered this morning._ :es: aturdir, confundir, poner nervioso